Nick Pratto Player Props: Royals vs. Reds

 Reds Pitching Rankings

-- The Reds have a 5.01 team ERA that ranks 27th across all MLB pitching staffs.
+- The Reds' 4.98 team ERA ranks 27th across all MLB pitching staffs.

-- Reds pitchers combine to rank 23rd in baseball in home runs allowed (86 total, 1.3 per game).
+- The Reds rank 23rd in baseball in home runs given up (87 total, 1.3 per game).

-- The lefty last appeared on Wednesday against the Los Angeles Dodgers, when he threw 5 2/3 innings, allowing six earned runs while giving up eight hits.
+- The righty's last appearance came on Saturday against the St. Louis Cardinals, when he threw 6 2/3 innings, surrendering seven earned runs while allowing 10 hits.

-- In five games this season, the 25-year-old has amassed an ERA of 5.40, with 7.1 strikeouts per nine innings.
-Opponents are batting .240 against him.
+- The 31-year-old has an ERA of 4.21, with 9.2 strikeouts per nine innings, in seven games this season.
+Opponents are batting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.